Equine Release

 When horses lose a close companion by moving yards, death in the herd, or losing their owner it can deeply affect them.
 They may be seen fence walking, there appetite may drop, they may stand quietly with a dull, lost expression, or call out and search for the missing individual.

 I’ve witnessed this first hand.
-I made sure one of the horses on the yard was allowed to be with the deceased companion so he could accept what had happened.
+I made sure one of the horses on a yard I used to be on was allowed to be with the deceased companion so he could accept what had happened.
 And I let my little Ernie be with his mum when she was passing, so he could also accept that process.

 Grief is a natural process for humans and for horses.